Closing Entries, With Examples

 These accounts are be zeroed and their balance should be transferred to permanent accounts.

 The permanent accounts in which balances are transferred depend upon the nature of business of the entity.
-For example, in case of a company permanent accounts are retained earnings account, and in case of a firm or a sole proprietorship, owner’s capital account absorbs the balances of temporary accounts.
+For example, in the case of a company permanent accounts are retained earnings account, and in case of a firm or a sole proprietorship, owner’s capital account absorbs the balances of temporary accounts.

 Closing Entry for Revenue Account

-Total revenue of a firm at the end of an accounting period is transferred to income summary account to ensure that revenue account begins with zero balance in the following accounting period.
+Total revenue of a firm at the end of an accounting period is transferred to the income summary account to ensure that the revenue account begins with zero balance in the following accounting period.
 The objective is to get the account balance to nil.

 Closing Entry for Expense Account